lucaskuan/compose-with-aws-cli/README.md

-# Docker compose image file with AWS CLI V2
+# Docker compose with AWS CLI V2

-This image is designed for people who would like to use docker compose and AWS CLI tool.
-Normally for CI/CD container.
+This image is designed to use docker compose and AWS CLI in their CI/CD